mekkablue/Glyphs-Scripts/README.md

 *Most important: Fix Math Operator Spacing, Bracket Metrics Manager and, if you have arrows, Fix Arrow Positioning.
 The New Tab scripts are useful when creating figures.*

 * **Bracket Metrics Manager:** Manage the sidebearings and widths of bracket layers, e.g., dollar and cent. *Needs Vanilla.*
-* **Center Glyphs:** centers all selected glyphs inside their width, so that LSB=RSB.
+* **Center Glyphs:** Centers all selected glyphs inside their width, so that LSB=RSB.
 * **Change Metrics by Percentage:** Change LSB/RSB of selected glyphs by a percentage value.
 Undo with the Revert button. *Needs Vanilla.*
 * **Find and Replace in Metrics Keys:** GUI for searching and replacing text in the L and R metrics keys, e.g. replace '=X+15' by '=X'.
 Leave the search field blank for appending.
 * **Fix Arrow Positioning:** Fixes the placement and metrics keys of arrows, dependent on a specified default arrow.
 Adds metric keys and moves arrows vertically.
 Does not create new glyphs, only works on existing ones. *Needs Vanilla.*
 * **Fix Math Operator Spacing:** Syncs widths and centers glyphs for +−×÷=≠±≈¬, optionally also lesser/greater symbols and asciicircum/asciitilde. *Needs Vanilla.*
 * **Freeze Placeholders:** In the current Edit tab, will change all inserted placeholders for the current glyph, thus 'freeze' the placeholders.
-* **New Tab with all Figure Combinations:** opens a new tab with all possible figure combos.
+* **New Tab with all Figure Combinations:** Opens a new tab with all possible figure combos.
 Also outputs a string for copying into the Macro window, in case the opening of the tab fails.
 * **New Tab with Fraction Figure Combinations:** Opens an Edit tab with fraction figure combos for spacing and kerning.
+* **Remove Layer-Specific Metrics Keys:** Deletes left and right metrics keys specific to layers (==), in all layers of all selected glyphs.
+Also simplifies glyph metrics keys (i.e., turns "=H" into "H").
-* **Remove Metrics Keys:** deletes both left and right metrics keys in all selected glyphs.
+* **Remove Metrics Keys:** Deletes both left and right metrics keys in all selected glyphs.
 Affects all masters and all layers.
-* **Reset Alternate Glyph Widths:** resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
+* **Reset Alternate Glyph Widths:** Resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
 E.g., *Adieresis.ss01* will be reset to the width of *Adieresis.*
 * **Spacing Checker:** Look for glyphs with unusual spacings and open them in a new tab. *Needs Vanilla.*
-* **Steal Metrics:** steals the sidebearing or width values for all selected glyphs from a 2nd font.
+* **Steal Metrics:** Steals the sidebearing or width values for all selected glyphs from a 2nd font.
 Optionally also transfers metrics keys like '=x+20'. *Needs Vanilla.*
 * **Tabular Checker:** Goes through tabular glyphs and checks if they are monospaced.
 Reports exceptions. *Needs Vanilla.*

 ## Test